eric-czech-jastr/solutions/README.md

 The python packages in this project contain solutions relevant to each of the 3 problems posed.

-Each package contains at least one module answering a particular subpart of the question that actually involved coding.
+Each package contains at least one module answering a subpart of some question, if that subpart called for some actually coding (all other answers are in this README).

 Every module then has a companion set of unit tests to show example usage and verify that the solutions are correct (hopefully!).